-2. Once In The Taxi
+2. Once in the Taxi

 - Don't sit in the front seat.
 Buckle up.
-Keep your cell phone and wallet/purse close to your body. - Don't be overly friendly with the driver. - If the driver is driving unsafely and won't change his driving method after you ask him to, exit the taxi as soon as it's safe to do so. - If you're in a taxi and the driver tells you he wants to make a quick stop or pick up someone else, tell him firmly that you don't want him to.
+Keep your cellphone and wallet/purse close to your body. - Don't be overly friendly with the driver. - If the driver is driving unsafely and won't change his driving method after you ask him to, exit the taxi as soon as it's safe to do so. - If you're in a taxi and the driver tells you he wants to make a quick stop or pick up someone else, tell him firmly that you don't want him to do so.

-driver's routes.
+Put your directions into Google Maps/Waze/Moovit and monitor the driver's routes.
 Make sure he's following the directions and tell him to take main roads instead of side streets.